Styrys/Styrys/README.md

 ### Hi!
 This is Praharsh Koppula.
-#### Worked for 3 years in Data engineering and Model development realm
+#### Worked for 3 years in Data engineering and Model development realm, and 1+ years as a Full-stack Engineer

 Currently working on a passion project to build sports team recruitment assistant from scratch.
 - Data collection using Web Scraping (beautifulsoup4, scrapy) and open APIs in python.